DIY Record Player Stand: $10 Chair Upcycle

 Build two wooden boxes to act as the record storage:

-In this specific situation, the chair was constructed in trapezoid shapes instead of squares, which effects the type of math required!
+In this specific situation, the chair frame was angled.
+The boxes needed to compensate for this angle, meaning the construction was built into two trapezoid shapes instead of squares, which effects the type of math and cuts you make!

 👉 Tip: Use cardboard or foam board mockups before cutting wood.
 It saves money and catches design flaws early!